cakefs-unreal/cakefs-unreal.github.io/docs/core-api/special-types/settings.md

 ## Advanced Settings

 ### FCakeSettingsAsyncTask
-This struct is used whenever we launch an {{ link_cakeasyncio('async IO') }} task.
+This struct is used whenever we launch an {{ link_cake_async('async') }} task.
 It lets us set the task priority, task flags, and which thread the completion callback should be called from.

 ```c++
 struct FCakeSettingsAsyncTask